briggleman/steamcmd/README.md

 * SCRIPT => jc2.config (default server file to use when launching steamcmd)
 * INIT => start-jc2.sh (default bash script to start the JC2:MP server)
+* USERNAME => anonymous (default username to use with login steamcmd command)
+* PASSWORD => "" (default password to use with the login steamcmd command)

 In the box
 ---
 * **ghetto/steamcmd**

-  The docker image with steamcmd.
+* The docker image with steamcmd.
 Built from the `accursoft/micro-debian` Debian micro image.
+* Just Cause 2: Multiplayer server file example (no login)
+* Starbound server file example (requires login)

 Public Builds
 ---